 Stranded Colorwork Tutorials

 Two-Handed Stranded Colorwork Tutorial: I love the way Carolyn Kern breaks down the techniques and tips of stranded colorwork.
-Her suggestions for using two hands (one for each color) and how to “trap” yarn are ingenious.
+Her suggestions for using two hands and “trapping” yarn are ingenious.

 Fair Isle or Stranded Knitting Tutorial: This is a Knit Picks tutorial that offers both a video tutorial and a series of photos with descriptive text.
 If you don’t quite understand one, you can look at the other for help.
 I also like that Knit Picks offers a few different options for holding the yarn.

 Fair Isle/Stranded Knitting: I like this tutorial because the photos are huge and, thus, easier to see how your knitting is supposed to look.
-I also like that it offers a chart that you can follow along with to make a swatch, if you’d like to try the technique without the pressure of producing a finished product.
+I also like that it offers a chart that you can follow along with to make a swatch.
+This is a great way to try the technique without the pressure of producing a finished product.

-Colorwork: Stranded Basics: This is a Berroco Knit Bits video tutorial that is extremely simple.
-The tutorial demonstrates knitting flat and how you can add yarns, pick up yarns, and float them.
+Colorwork: Stranded Basics: This is a simple Berroco Knit Bits video tutorial.
+It demonstrates knitting flat and how you can add yarns, pick up yarns, and float them.
 She uses a large, chunky yarn, so it’s very easy to see what she’s doing.
-This is a great first-steps sort of video that can be used as a springboard for more complicated colorwork.
+This is a great first-steps sort of video.
+It can be used as a springboard for more complicated colorwork.

 Getting Started with Stranded Knitting: I like this tutorial because its focus extends beyond how to hold your yarn.
-This mentions other aspects, like keeping your yarn tidy and maintaining consistency while switching colors.
+Here you’ll also learn how to keep your yarn tidy and maintain consistency while switching colors.
 It also contains links to further tutorials as well as other resources.
 It’s a great one-stop shop.

 Beginning Stranded Knitting Patterns

-Knitted Bauble Covers: This adorable “bauble cozy” pattern includes variations for plain, striped, and hearts, the last of which requires stranded knitting.
+Knitted Bauble Covers: This super-cute “bauble cozy” pattern includes variations for plain, striped, and hearts, the last of which requires stranded knitting.
 It’s a great way to get your fingers flying in colorwork!